solid-hooks/i18n/README.md

 - case: support number (seprated by `,`) / range (seprated by `-`) / `*` (fallback cases)
 - text: plural text, use `@` to show matched variable
+- DOES NOT SUPPORT NEGATIVE NUMBER like -1 or -2

 e.g.
 ```ts